epuvlist/snake/README.md

 C++11 is the minimum version required.
 Also compiles OK on Mac OS Catalina using g++ and clang++ compilers.
 Not tested on a Windows system.

-Only plain characters are used ('O' for the snake pieces and '*' for the food piece.
+Only plain characters are used ('O' for the snake pieces and '*' for the food piece).
 I tried using extended characters (e.g. ACS_DIAMOND) but because ncurses implements these as macros it is difficult to use their values as constants.